Thank you for signing up to Realhomes. You will receive a verification email shortly.

 Are you looking for inspiration to take on your own Edwardian house renovation?

-When Serena Hunt first took on this Edwardian property, it hadn’t been touched for more than 50 years, so had no central heating, crumbling walls, leaking ceilings, damp and many other problems inside and out.
+When Serena Hunt first took on her Edwardian property, it hadn’t been touched for more than 50 years, so had no central heating, crumbling walls, leaking ceilings, damp and many other problems inside and out.
 However, with past experiences of renovating and a clear plan in place of how the house could be transformed, she soon got to work on redesigning its layout to create the perfect home for her family.

-The remodel was completed without any unexpected problems within six months.
 ‘The beauty of taking on an Edwardian house is that it has amazing features and offers so much potential for making a space your own,’ Serena says, ‘Next on the list is to re-render the exterior.
 People ask me if I would do it again, and I would in a heartbeat.’